Register for kindergarten or accept an offer

 - families with other siblings who have attended, or who have another connection to the kindergarten (such as a parent on the committee, or a parent who attended the kindergarten).

-What happens once you accept an offer
+What happens after you accept an offer